Call-In Orders vs Online Ordering: Which One is Right For Your Restaurant?

 With call-in orders, your restaurant can only accept as many orders as your staff are able to take by phone.
 And if a customer keeps hitting a busy signal, they’re unlikely to call back – especially if they’re already only moments away from hangry.
 This is a surefire way to leave a bad taste in their mouth.

-In contrast, online ordering enables your customers to order as much and as frequently as they like, allowing you to accept more orders at a time.
-For example, Esmeralda’s 2.0 used to average between $1,000 and $1,500 in call-in orders for takeout during peak times.
-Now, the restaurant’s sales have doubled.
+In contrast, online ordering enables your customers to order as much and as frequently as they like, allowing you to accept more orders at a time – something that can lead to as much as a 19% increase in average transactions.

 5. Boost Revenue